Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/lattice.rst

    A Lattice Modifier can quickly be added to selected objects by selecting them all, then selecting the lattice object last and pressing :kbd:`Ctrl-P` and choosing *Lattice Deform*.
-   This will both add Lattice modifiers to the selected objects and parent them to the lattice.
+   This will both add Lattice Modifiers to the selected objects and parent them to the lattice.

 Options